sabaansari7110-max/type-of-element/README.md

 # features:
 <br>
-1.Stores multple movie names in a single list.
+1. Stores multple movie names in a single list.
 <br>
-2.Eeasy to add new movie names.
+2. Easy to add new movie names.
 <br>
-3.Easy to access any movie bt its postition.
+3. Easy to access any movie bt its postition.

 # How it Works:
 <br>
-1.Each movie name is stored as an element in the list.
+1. Each movie name is stored as an element in the list.
 <br>
-2.The list keeps the order of movies as the are addded.
+2. The list keeps the order of movies as the are addded.
 <br>
-3.Movies can be displayed one by one or all together.
+3. Movies can be displayed one by one or all together.

 # Example output:
 <br>
 movies list-
 <br>
-1.Inception
+1. Inception
 <br>
-2.Interstellar
+2. Interstellar
 <br>
-3.Avengers
+3. Avengers
 <br>
-4.joker
+4. joker

 # What I Learned:
 <br>
-1.How to stores multiple values in one variable.
+1. How to stores multiple values in one variable.
 <br>
-2.How data can be organized efficiently.
+2. How data can be organized efficiently.